 Touring the temples of Tai Ping Shan Street

 Exploring Old Town Central is like taking a trip back in time.
 The neighbourhood, which encompasses Central and Sheung Wan, was where some of the earliest chapters of modern Hong Kong history unfolded.
-Today, about 180 years since the British first settled at Possession Point, this district is still home to cobblestone streets, heritage buildings, traditional temples and other fascinating landmarks that illustrate its storied past and its early role in shaping the cosmopolitan city of Hong Kong as we know it today.
+Today, more than 180 years since the British first settled at Possession Point, this district is still home to cobblestone streets, heritage buildings, traditional temples and other fascinating landmarks that illustrate its storied past and its early role in shaping the cosmopolitan city of Hong Kong as we know it today.

 This Edwardian brick building is a symbol of the development of medical sciences in Hong Kong.
-After the bubonic plague hit the city in the late 19th century, the colonial government stepped up efforts in medical development, which eventually led to the establishment of the first bacteriology institute.
+After the bubonic plague hit the city in the late 19th century, the government stepped up efforts in medical development, which eventually led to the establishment of the first bacteriology institute.
 The laboratory came into service in 1906 as the city’s first purpose-built clinical laboratory for public health, and the cornerstone of the development of medical sciences in Hong Kong.
 The museum now contains important exhibits on the city’s medical history and is the first institution of its kind to compare Chinese and Western pathologies.

 A five-minute walk from Tai Ping Shan Street,is a stunning complex estimated to have been built more than 150 years ago.
 It comprises three blocks, each serving different purposes.
 The namesake structure, Man Mo Temple, pays tribute to the God of Literature and the God of War, while Lit Shing Kung was created for all heavenly gods.
 Finally, Kung Sor was an assembly hall for resolving community disputes.